Click here to download full cv

 Jean-Pierre Bertrand was born in 1937 and he lives and works in Paris.

-First as a chief cameraman, moviemaker or actor Jean-Pierre Bertrand is into cinema.
-Since the seventies he has developed a work mixing photography, movies, writing, painting, drawings on recycled papers, neons and installations.
+First as a chief cameraman, moviemaker, than actor, Jean-Pierre Bertrand, fancied cinema.
+Since the seventies, Bertrand has incorporated his interest of cinema into his work and developed a mixing of photography, movies, writing, painting, drawings on recycled papers, neons and installations.

-His paintings follow strict rules of measurements, appellations, materials and colors.
+Bertrand's paintings follow strict rules of measurements, appellations, materials and colors.
 Framed, set in a steel angle or under a plexiglass, they stand as the witnesses of a transparent body.
-There, the paper is washed, soaked, nourished by lemon, honey and salt, and worked with red coagulating acrylic or Flemish medium giving it some transparency.
+The paper is altered by being washed, soaked, nourished by lemon, honey and salt, then worked with red coagulating acrylic or Flemish medium giving it some transparency.

-His works have been seen at Centre Georges-Pompidou, Paris, MAMVP, Paris, Musée Picasso, Antibes, Carré d’Art, Nîmes, Documenta, Kassel.
+Bertrand's work has been seen at Centre Georges-Pompidou, Paris, MAMVP, Paris, Musée Picasso, Antibes, Carré d'Art, Nîmes, Documenta, Kassel.
 He represented France at the Venice Biennal in 1999.
-Present in either private or public collections he realized public procurements for the National Library of France, Paris and stained-glass windows for the Bourg-Saint-Andéol church, France.
+Present in either private or public collections he realized public procurements for the National Library of France, Paris and stained-glass windows for the Bourg-Saint-Andéol Chapel.